управлять коммутаторами OpenFlow (administer OpenFlow switches)

 each case, flow specifies a flow entry in the format described in

-, below, file is a text file that contains zero or
+Flow Syntax, below, file is a text file that contains zero or

 more flows in the same syntax, one per line, and the optional

-option operates the command as a single atomic
+--bundle option operates the command as a single atomic

-transation, see option --bundle
+transation, see option --bundle, below.

-switch flow
+[--bundle] add-flow switch flow

-switch - <
+[--bundle] add-flow switch - < file

-switch file
+[--bundle] add-flows switch file

 Add each flow entry to switch's tables.
 Each flow